-WHEREAS, the industry is placing renewed emphasis on preventing the introduction of foreign
+WHEREAS, the industry is placing renewed emphasis on preventing the introduction of foreign animal diseases of concern, and

 WHEREAS, U.S. beef exports to certain countries have suffered due to the absence of an animal disease traceability program, and

 WHEREAS, the proposed U.S. Department of Agriculture Animal and Plant Health Inspection Service Animal Disease Traceability Framework does not eliminate the need for continued brand inspection programs; now